-There are many types of business entities or company types in India.
+There are many types of companies or business entities in India.
 When you start a business then you have to make an important decision about the type of business organization to register.

-Type of a business entity is not just useful for legal aspects but also useful in many ways.
+The type of company or business entity is not just useful for legal aspects but also useful in many ways.

-Different types of business organizations are useful for different types of peoples.
-You can have many types of business ownerships.
+Different types of business organizations are useful for different types of businesses.
+You can select the best type of company for your business and get the most benefits.

-If you choose the wrong type of business form then it will create many problems for your business like tax issues, legal issues, regulatory issues or operational issue.
+If you choose the wrong type of business form then it will create many problems for your business like tax issues, legal issues, regulatory issues or operational issues.

 There are many rules and laws for different types of business entities in India.